nationalarchives/tdr-dev-documentation/architecture-decision-records/0008-keycloak-user-administrators-configuration.md

     * Access to TDR application only
     * Access to series belonging to transferring body

-With this configuration the transferring body user administrators and super user administrators can give themselves elevated privileges.
+With this configuration the transferring body user administrators and super user administrators can give themselves limited elevated privileges.

 ### Option 2: Define TDR user administrators in master realm